mlafeldt/quack-zig/README.md

 ## Advanced: Creating an Extension Repository

-By providing an installation prefix, you can easily create a [custom extension repository](https://duckdb.org/docs/extensions/working_with_extensions.html#creating-a-custom-repository).
+You can easily create your own [extension repository](https://duckdb.org/docs/extensions/working_with_extensions.html#creating-a-custom-repository) by providing a custom installation prefix.

 Here's an example: